Una Leonora Weatherby: Botanical legacy

-Her botanical specimens are found in herbaria across the world, although primarily within North America.
+Her botanical specimens are found in herbaria across the world, although primarily in North America.
 Institutions caring for her specimens include the Smithsonian Institution, Harvard University Herbaria, and the New England Botanical Club herbarium.
 Outside of North America, smaller collections of her specimens are held at institutions including the University of Oslo herbarium, Royal Botanic Gardens Kew, the National Herbarium of Victoria - Royal Botanic Gardens Victoria, and the Australian National Herbarium.

-After Una's death the American Fern Society, an organisation she had been a member of since 1914, were willed an unrestricted bequest that was used to financially support the American Fern Journal.
+After Weatherby's death the American Fern Society, an organization she had been a member of since 1914, was willed an unrestricted bequest that was used to financially support the American Fern Journal.

 Research into gravestones

-Along with her husband Charles, Una photographed early American gravestones and studied their artistic motifs.
-Throughout the 1920s, Una photographed tombstones throughout New England, and after her death her work was reappraised as a "pioneer" in a period where grave stones and their decorative motifs had received little scholarly attention.
+Along with her husband Charles, Weatherby photographed early American gravestones and studied their artistic motifs.
+In the 1920s, Weatherby photographed tombstones throughout New England, and after her death her work was reappraised as a "pioneer" in a period where grave stones and their decorative motifs had received little scholarly attention.

 The Una F. Weatherby Collection at the Robert S. Cox Special Collections & University Archives Research Center, University of Massachusetts Amherst includes an unpublished manuscript and photographs of gravestones.